DaVinciJavascript/Syllabus/Week1_HTML5.md

 - Read the [Preface to "You Dont Know Javascript"](https://github.com/getify/You-Dont-Know-JS/blob/master/preface.md).

-- Pick out one site you think is good from [Awwwards](http://www.awwwards.com/).

 - Complete this [review of HTML and CSS](https://www.freecodecamp.com/challenges/say-hello-to-html-elements) (5 hours)

 ## Friday, August 27th | Tooling